-How to Make Halwa Chana Poori – Ashtami Prashad.
-Sooji Halwa Recipe | Sookha Kala Chana Recipe and Poori / Puri Recipe with a step-by-step video tutorial.
+How to Make Halwa Chana Poori Ashtami Prashad.
+Learn to make Sooji (suji) Halwa Recipe | Sookha Kala Chana Recipe and Poori / Puri Recipe with a step-by-step video tutorial.

 Almost the whole country of India is celebrating Navratri these days.
 But what is Navratri you might be wondering?
 It’s a Hindu festival.
 Let’s talk about this Hindu festival of Navaratri today.